ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-type-inference.md

       x = f(1)

 - This program was one of our originally specified programs in our proposal.
 - However, due to time constrains we have not been able to complete a merge with `main` to give the machinary to parse and run this program.
+  In particular, our compiler has no parsing support for nested function bodies, so we cannot even proceed from the parsing stage to the type inference and type checking stage.
+- That said, with modifications to take into count how such function bodies would be processed, our existing function inference ought to support this program as expected.
+For example, provided some infrastructure to gather definition of `f`, we could simply call `inferReturnType` on that definition to get a fully typed definition for `f` (the parameter `y` of `f` is also inferred by this), which we could use to successfully type check `x`.
+Finally `inferReturnType` would see that `g` doesn't supply a `return` statement, so its return type is `None`.

 ## Program 3